scrapy/scrapy/docs/intro/tutorial.rst

 Storing the scraped data
 ========================

-The simplest way to store the scraped data is by using the :ref:`Feed exports
+The simplest way to store the scraped data is by using :ref:`Feed exports
 <topics-feed-exports>`, with the following command::

     scrapy crawl dmoz -o items.json

-That will generate a ``items.json`` file containing all scraped items, serialized in `JSON`_.
+That will generate an ``items.json`` file containing all scraped items, serialized in `JSON`_.

 In small projects (like the one in this tutorial), that should be enough.